nanjizal/triangulations/README.md

 Use <- Arrow -> keys for navigation and you can normally drag vertices with the mouse.

-Covered Topics - see original version, hopefully covered in port.
+Covered Topics
 --------------
+see original version, hopefully covered in port:

   * Polygon Triangulation,
   * PSLG Triangulation,